Charlie Savage (footballer)

-Charlie William Henry Savage (born 2 May 2003) is a professional footballer who plays as a midfielder for club Reading and the Wales national team.
+Charlie William Henry Savage (born 2 May 2003) is a professional footballer who plays as a midfielder for club Reading.
+Born in England, he plays for the Wales national team.

 Early life

 Savage was born in Leicester, Leicestershire, and was educated at Manchester Grammar School.
 He followed in the footsteps of his father, former Wales international footballer Robbie Savage, by joining the youth ranks of Manchester United.

 Club career

 Savage signed his first professional contract with Manchester United in April 2021.
 He made his first-team debut for United on 8 December 2021, replacing Juan Mata in the 89th minute of the 2021–22 UEFA Champions League match against Young Boys, while his father, Robbie Savage, was co-commentating on the match for BT Sport.
 On 22 May 2022, Savage was named in a Premier League matchday squad for the first time, against Crystal Palace.

 In January 2023, Savage joined Forest Green Rovers for the remainder of the 2022–23 season, making his debut for the club on 14 February 2023 in a home defeat to Charlton Athletic and scoring his first league goal in a 3–1 defeat by Bristol Rovers on 11 March 2023.

 On 22 July 2023, Savage signed for Reading on a four-year contract.
 He scored his first goal for Reading in a 4–0 win over Millwall in the EFL Cup on 8 August 2023.
-He then went on to score 12 goals all at The Select Car Leasing Stadium in the 2024-25 season against Wigan Athletic, Charlton Athletic, Burton Albion, Northampton Town & Peterborough United.
-He then scored his first goal of the 2025-26 season at The Select Car Leasing Stadium against Stevenage on 6 November 2025, watched on by his dad National League club Forest Green Rovers manager Robbie Savage in the stands in new manager Leam Richardson's first match in charge after replacing former Royals player & manager Noel Hunt.
+He then went on to score 12 goals all at the Madejski Stadium in the 2024-25 season against Wigan Athletic, Charlton Athletic, Burton Albion, Northampton Town & Peterborough United.
+He then scored his first goal of the 2025-26 season at the Madejski Stadium against Stevenage on 6 November 2025, watched on by his dad National League club Forest Green Rovers manager Robbie Savage in the stands in new manager Leam Richardson's first match in charge after replacing former Royals player & manager Noel Hunt.